 Choosing between Netflix and Foxtel Now (previously Foxtel Play) can be tough.
 Both offer a growing range of content at competitive prices.
 To help out, we’ve collected their title offerings, compatibility requirements, and special features.
 Check them out before you make your final decision.

 Netflix offers one of the largest libraries of online content in the world.
 In addition, Netflix-original content has been making waves across the world.
 Examples include House of Cards and Orange is the New Black receiving widespread acclaim.
-Some recent additions have caused a stir amongst audiences – including the Marvel-produced Daredevil, Jessica Jones, Luke Cage, Iron First and, most recently, The Defenders.
+Some recent additions have caused a stir amongst audiences – including Stranger Things, The Crown and the Marvel-produced Daredevil, Jessica Jones, Luke Cage, Iron First, and The Defenders.
 Unfortunately, the remainder of the current Australian library is measurably less than what US subscribers enjoy.
 And with Netflix clamping down on the use of VPNs, this means less viewing for your dollar.

 But Netflix has recently adjusted its content acquisition strategy.
 Instead of local distribution agreements, the SVoD service is focusing on securing global rights and producing more original content.
 So the international Netflix library should become more consistent over time.
 In the meantime, Australian content available on Netflix includes The Time of our Lives, Janet King, and Miss Fisher’s Murder Mysteries.

 Foxtel Now offers access to Foxtel channel packages without a dedicated cable, which means that subscribers can access a massive amount of content.
-Viewers get to choose from five base Genre packages – Drama, Pop, Docos, Lifestyle, and Kids.
-Both the Drama and Pop packs bring acclaimed HBO shows to the screen – meaning you get to watch Game of Thrones as soon as it comes out.
+Viewers first need to get the base Essentials pack and then choose between Premium packs — Drama Extra, Sport and Movies.
+The Essentials pack consists of Pop and Lifestyle, which brings acclaimed HBO shows to the screen – meaning you get to watch the most popular HBO shows like Game of Thrones and Westworld.
 If you’re feeling greedy, you can pick and mix amongst the Genre packs month to month.
-Viewers can also select from two Premium Packs – Movies and Sports – and even add on up to three new English Premier League channels.
-And this is a big deal – no other SVoD provider in Australia offers this level of access to live sports streaming.
+Viewers can also select to get everything in the All Packs, which include Kids and Docos.

 Looking at both libraries, it’s clear that the range and amount of content is set to grow over time.
 Netflix continues to secure global licenses for its offerings, in addition to producing more of its own great programming.
 But it’s sports that sets Foxtel Now, previously known as Foxtel Play, apart from Netflix.
 Currently, Foxtel holds rights to stream NRL, AFL, tennis, PGA golf, NFL, NBA, Rugby Sevens, A League, cricket surfing, V8 Supercars, and the F1 Grand Prix.
 Netflix does not.